Logical Fallacies

 The Slippery Slope

-If we are to ban air travel because of its negative effect on the environment then eventually the authorities would ban every type of motorized travel.
-Therefore we should not ban air travel.
+If we ban air travel because of its environmental impact, the government will eventually ban all forms of transportation.
+Therefore, we should not ban air travel.

 Hasty Generalization